BACKSTAGE

 • We work closely with your legal advisor on the technical implementation of all measures.

-• We are a long-standing agency customer of eRecht24, which provides us with comprehensive legal information on the subject, including checklists, an applicability widget and a test tool.
+• We have been a long-standing agency client of eRecht24, who comprehensively provide us with legal information on the subject, including checklists and a test tool.

-*Note: We are not legal advisors and are not authorized to give a legally binding assessment of the BFSG or the law on cease-and-desist letters.
+*Note: We are not legal advisors ourselves but web designers and are not permitted to provide a legally binding assessment of the BFSG or the law on cease-and-desist letters.
 Our assessments are based on publicly available information and technical experience.
-For legal questions, we recommend consulting a specialized lawyer.
+For legal questions, we always recommend consulting a specialized lawyer.

 Carl D. Erling, Berlin, CTO